benNthen/levelworks-site/README.md

 docker-compose up -d
 ```

-Now ppen up your browser to http://localhost:5432 to view the website.
+Now open up your browser to http://localhost:5432 to view the website.
 As you make changes to the source files, docker updates the website simultaneously.

 ## Retrieving the enrolment details stored in the PostgreSQL database